R055A/R055A/README.md

-Not an IT prodigy, not even a PC until adulthood, not that it matters, suffering, & independently recovering & rehabilitating from years of multiple severe injuries, including total loss of not just memory but all skills & senses, including motor to complement paralyses, etc. Not even in the sociotechnical emergence of AI, nor a PC today, nor ever for long with ongoing 24/7 epic plagues of random wrongdoing insanity continuing to harass me eternally, globally.
+Not an IT prodigy, not even a PC until adulthood, not that it matters, suffering, & independently recovering & rehabilitating from years of multiple severe injuries, including total loss of not just memory but all skills & senses, including motor to complement paralyses, etc. Not even in the sociotechnical emergence of AI, nor a PC today, nor ever for long with ongoing 24/7 epic plagues of random wrongdoing insanity continuing to harass my every breath eternal, global.
 Too much to remember, spanning longer than average human memory, anyway.

 <!-- START: REPO-PINS -->
 [![profile-icons/readme-repo-pins-src pin img](imgs/0.svg)](https://github.com/profile-icons/readme-repo-pins-src) [![R055A pin img](imgs/1.svg)](https://github.com/R055A/R055A)